isaacaddis/isaacaddis.github.io/README.md

 ## Future Improvements/To-Do

-1. Fix Mobile Cover photo sizing problem
-2. Create a preloader for the site
+1. Create a preloader for the site
-3. Add more projects and articles
+2. Add more projects and articles